zaingova/zaingova-weather-dashboard/README.md

 Enter any city you want to see the data fr in the search bar to the left.
 Keep in mind, you must enter a valid city or an error message will appear.
 Once you do this, a current forecast showing the date, an icon depicting the current weather condition, the temperature, the wind speed, and the humidity will appear at the top; and just below you will see a 5 day forecast with the same information.
 On the left side of the page, your 10 most-recent searches will appear in chronological order, starting from newest to oldest.

+If you click on any entry in the search history, it displays data for that city.

 [https://zaingova.github.io/zaingova-weather-dashboard/](https://zaingova.github.io/zaingova-weather-dashboard/)

 ## Licence